 Assignments, which demonstrate critical thinking, may include but are not limited to designing and building an application with applied focus on Python for data science using interactive open-source platforms for computational analysis from a wide variety of industries such as manufacturing, retail, financial services, ecommerce, financial technology, and healthcare.
-Assignments also include participation in online class discussion posts, in-class discussions, and project reviews.
+Students will also be expected to participate in online class discussion posts, in-class discussions, and project reviews.